TimNilimaa/the_handy_cio/content/posts/running-k8s-on-Intel-NUC-with-Synology-NAS.md

 ## Instructions

 In this guide I used Ubuntu server 20.04 LTS.
-I had three Intel NUC of varying age that I could use and cramed them up with the most RAM that I could find laying around.
+I had three Intel NUC of varying age that I could use and crammed them up with the most RAM that I could find laying around.

 ### Environment

-During installation of the OS on the NUCs, I could configure them to use VLAN tags in order to provide both an internal network between them, access to the LAN as well as 'direct' access to Internet (just a little tiny firewall inbetween for at lest some security).
+During installation of the OS on the NUCs, I could configure them to use VLAN tags in order to provide both an internal network between them, access to the LAN as well as 'direct' access to Internet (just a little tiny firewall in between for at lest some security).

 ### Install microk8s